 - Make sure to depict what is preached during the hiring process

-During the onboarding process, you will bring this intent or “why” to life and you will need key stakeholders to participate and contribute in doing so.
-Throughout the remainder of the blog we will reference four key players identified as playing a critical role in creating a cohesive onboarding flow.
+During the onboarding process, you will bring this “why” to life and work with key stakeholders to contribute in doing so.
+Throughout the remainder of the blog we will reference four key players.
+These have been identified for playing a critical role in creating a cohesive onboarding flow.
 These are:

 - HR Manager